-Bezoar in rabbits - quick response required!
+Bezoar in rabbits – quick action required!

-A bezoar in rabbits is a foreign body that can form in a rabbit's gastrointestinal tract.
-The term "bezoar" originally comes from medicine and refers to accumulations of undigested materials in the digestive system that cannot be removed naturally.
-In most cases, rabbits are hairballs (so-called trichobezoars ) that are swallowed during grooming, or accumulations of food components that combine to form a solid mass.
+Bezoar in rabbits A bezoar is a foreign body that can form in the gastrointestinal tract of a rabbit.
+The term "bezoar" originally comes from medicine and refers to accumulations of undigested material in the digestive system that cannot be naturally eliminated.
+In rabbits, these are most often hairballs (so-called...).
+Trichobezoars), which are swallowed during grooming, or accumulations of food components that combine to form a solid mass.

 Bezoar in rabbits